SimplyVlad/LLM-boilerplate/README.md

 # LLM-boilerplate
-A collection of common tasks' boilerplates such as fine tuning, evaluation and serving.
+A collection of common LLM tasks' boilerplates such as fine tuning, evaluation and serving.